pingjiewang/sagemaker-dlh/code/graph2graph/aws_ec2/README.md

 ## Current issue (pending resolution)

-- Unable to run GPU training yet, due to pending G Instance type Quota increase (expected to be resolved by 4/8/2021 afternoon)
+- Unable to run GPU training yet, due to pending G Instance type Quota increase (**RESOLVED as of 4/8/2021 9am EDT**)

+- Make diff-vae to use CUDA calls when GPU is avaiable.
+We commented CUDA call out before to be able to run on CPU

 - Need to copy training output data to s3://output-data-drug-r-us.
 Currently, only log files are copied.

 - Need to copy training input data from S3://input-data-drug-r-us to the instance file system.
 - Replace train_tiny.sh script with the actual training script.